aomdahl/gleanr_workflow/README.md

 Our approach was inspired by work from Yuan He [here](https://github.com/heyuan7676/ts_eQTLs).

 ## Running GLEANR
-Tutorials and vignettes will be posted within in the next month.
+Tutorials and vignettes will be posted within the next month.
 If you'd like to try `gleanr` in the meantime, use the script `src/gleaner_run.R` to run analysis directly on input matrices of summary statistics.